We Build Brands with Integrity

 The Alternative:

-To create anti-racist and anti-oppressive brands, you need both.
-Integrating equity into your brand strategy makes your work inclusive, credible, and true to your values.
-For brand, marketing, and communications teams, this brings clarity, confidence, and measurable impact—internally and externally.
+Building anti-racist and anti-oppressive brands does not happen overnight.
+Integrating equity into your brand strategy makes your work credible and true to your values.
+For brand, marketing, and communications teams and leaders, this brings clarity, confidence, and measurable impact—internally and externally.
 But it won’t happen overnight.
 It requires commitment, resources, and action to make it last.

 “We’ve come a really long way thanks to Brand by Me’s guidance.
 We no longer experience the same level of stress when responding to racist comments - everyone feels confident in our approach and uses our statement where needed.
 As Collette predicted, we now see fewer racist responses following our change in approach.
 We’ve also made significant progress in how we platform people from Global Majority communities in our communications and at the heart of our work in communities.”